 * Career opportunities: graduates are equipped to take up public relations and communication management positions in the private, public and non-profit sectors

-* Contacts: a multi-national programme team which is internationally recognised for teaching and research and an alumni base built up over two decades
+* Contacts: a multi-national course team which is internationally-recognised for teaching and research and an alumni base built up over two decades

 * Additional opportunities: specialist industry seminars and workshops on public affairs and lobbying delivered by leading practitioners and key experts in Brussels

-The MSc in Strategic Public Relations equips you with the necessary practical and analytical skills for an internationally focused professional career by examining how to design, implement and evaluate public relations (PR) and communication management programmes.
+The MSc Strategic Public Relations equips you with the necessary practical and analytical skills for an internationally focused professional career by examining how to design, implement and evaluate public relations (PR) and communication management courses.

-Students on this programme will study the following modules and do a 12,000 word dissertation:
+Students on this course will study the following modules and do a 12,000-word Dissertation:

 * Strategic Public Relations Planning: Develops the ability to identify and diagnose public relations problems and design campaign strategies.
 Presentation and media broadcast skills are taught.

-* Public Relations Contexts: The study of public relations and communication management practice in a variety of organisational cultural and symbolic contexts; international and ethnic contexts; and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.
+* Public Relations and Public Communications: Theories & Contexts: Provides an overview of key contexts; and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.

-* Public Affairs and Advocacy: This module critically evaluates political and social science theories relating to public opinion, public affairs practice, lobbying and advocacy environments.
+* Public Affairs and Advocacy: Critically evaluates political and social science theories relating to public opinion, public affairs practice, lobbying and advocacy environments.

-* Organisational Communication: This module provides an overview of the major theories and themes in organisational communication.
+* Organisational Communication: Provides an overview of the major theories and themes in organisational communication.
 Initially the module covers the historical development of the field and the different major perspectives, namely the post-positivistic, interpretive and critical perspective.
 The latter part of the module focuses on areas such as change processes, leadership and power from a communicative perspective.

 * Research for Dissertation: Teaches the necessary research skills to carry out academic research in the field of public relations and communication management.